-- (9) In its assessment submitted to ESMA, Finansinspektionen concluded that the cessation of STIBOR, or its provision on the basis of input data or of a panel of contributors no longer representative of the underlying market or economic reality, could have a significant adverse impact on the functioning of financial markets in Sweden. - (10) The assessment by Finansinspektionen illustrates that STIBOR is used as a reference in the pricing of over-the-counter ('OTC') interest rate derivatives denominated in Swedish krona ('SEK') for an outstanding notional amount of EUR 3 500 billion.
-Close to one fourth of SEK-denominated bonds reference STIBOR and STIBOR is used in the pricing of 75 % of total loans to Swedish households and non-financial institutions.
-The total value of financial instruments and financial contracts referencing STIBOR is about eight times larger than the gross national product of Sweden.
-STIBOR is therefore of vital importance for financial stability and market integrity in Sweden.
-The assessment concluded that STIBOR's discontinuity or unreliability could have a significant adverse impact on the functioning of financial markets in Sweden and on companies and consumers because it is used in loans, consumer credits products and investment funds. - (11) On 23 February 2018, ESMA sent the Commission its opinion setting out that Swedish Finansinspektion had taken into consideration all the elements and criteria included in Article 20(3) of Regulation (EU) 2016/1011 and that it had provided quantitative data to support the case for the recognition of STIBOR as a critical benchmark, as well as analytical reasoning highlighting the crucial role of STIBOR in the Swedish economy. - (12) Implementing Regulation (EU) 2016/1368 should therefore be amended accordingly. - (13) In light of the crucial importance of STIBOR, its widespread use and its role in the allocation of capital in Sweden, this Regulation should enter into force as a matter of urgency. - (14) The measures provided for in this Regulation are in accordance with the opinion of the European Securities Committee,
+- (9) In its assessment submitted to ESMA, the KNF concluded that the cessation of WIBOR, or its provision on the basis of input data or of a panel of contributors no longer representative of the underlying market or economic reality, could have a significant adverse impact on the functioning of financial markets in Poland. - (10) The assessment by the KNF illustrates that WIBOR is used as a reference in 60 % of total loans to households in Poland, and in 70,1 % of outstanding mortgages.
+In mortgages subscribed since 2013, WIBOR's prevalence has increased to 98,5 %.
+In addition, WIBOR serves as a reference for the coupon payments for nearly 26 % of the total nominal value of Polish bonds.
+KNF also presented data showing that WIBOR is used as a reference in OTC interest rate derivatives for an outstanding notional amount of EUR 366 billion.
+Finally, KNF concluded on the basis of a survey that WIBOR is referenced in investment funds with a total net asset value of EUR 2,6 billion.
+The total value of financial instruments and financial contracts referencing WIBOR is therefore larger than the gross national product of Poland.
+The assessment concludes that WIBOR is of vital importance for financial stability and market integrity in Poland, and that WIBOR's discontinuity or unreliability could have a significant adverse impact on the functioning of financial markets in Poland and on companies and consumers as it is used in loans, consumer credit products and investment funds. - (11) On 8 November 2018, ESMA sent the Commission its opinion setting out that the KNF had taken into consideration all the elements and criteria included in Article 20(3) of Regulation (EU) 2016/1011 and that it had provided quantitative data to support the case for the recognition of WIBOR as a critical benchmark, as well as analytical reasoning highlighting the crucial role of WIBOR in the Polish economy. - (12) Implementing Regulation (EU) 2016/1368 should therefore be amended accordingly. - (13) In light of the crucial importance of WIBOR, its widespread use and its role in the allocation of capital in Poland, this Regulation should enter into force as a matter of urgency. - (14) The measures provided for in this Regulation are in accordance with the opinion of the European Securities Committee,